akash-engineer/geolocation/docs/source/getting_started/quick_start.rst

 This is a quick start guide to get you up and running with the ``geolocation`` package.
 Before continuing, make sure the package has been installed correctly.
-See the :ref:`installation` section for more information.
+See the :ref:`Software Installation` section for more information.

 .. _Quick Start - Verify Install: